AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-sds-vs-omf.md

 SDS data writes afford greater flexibility than OMF, which may make it the clear choice for certain use cases.
 If a requirement of your application is both reading and writing from OCS, then SDS data writes are preferable to avoid the need for interacting with two separate APIs.
 Using the SDS API allows for reuse of objects such as types and streams in your application.

-In some situations, the functionality that you need may not be currently supported in the OMF specification.
-Certain property overrides and nested types are two instances where this would be true.
+In some situations, the functionality that you need may not be currently supported in the OMF specification, such as certain property overrides and nested types.
 Platform specific features like dataviews or assets are also not accessible through OMF.
 Direct calls to the OCS REST API would be preferred for these situations.

 Additionally, not all OMF endpoints respond with the same error codes due to asynchronous message processing, which could result in a successful HTTP status code being returned when a SDS data write would result in a client error status code.
 This could happen if a message adheres to the OMF specification, but is not writing to a valid container.